 Not just these, you can even get dressed up as a Highlander and take part in shooting contests.

-You can spend the evenings enjoying folk theatre performances or attend some of the largest folk exhibitions and fairs in Bukowina Tatrzańska during Highlander festival.
+You can spend the evenings enjoying folk theatre performances or attend some of the largest folk exhibitions and fairs in Bukowina Tatrzańska during the Highlander Festival.

 This stunning hill-top village boasts of two places for skiing and snowboarding – Bukowina Tatrzańska – Rusiń ski and many beautiful ski resorts nestling amidst the mountains.